Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 typeorm migration:run
 ```

-First, build so your changes are reflected in the `lib`.
+* First, build so your changes are reflected in the `lib`.
 You then generate the migration to generate a `.ts` under `src/migration`.
 Please verify this migration to make sure that these are the changes you expect, and if not, change the queries as needed.
-You then build again to pull the new migration files as `.js`, and finally migrate those changes to the database.
+* Next, build again to pull the new migration files as `.js`, and finally migrate those changes to the database.

 ## 6. Semantic Versioning + Commitizen